craftcms/docs/docs/commerce/3.x/pdfs.md

 You can automatically attach a copy of a PDF in order emails.

-Create a new [order email](order-status-emails.md) or select an existing one.
+Create a new [order status email](emails.md) or select an existing one.
 You’ll see your new PDF(s) available in the **PDF Attachment** field.
 Select whichever PDF you’d like, choose **Save**, and that PDF will be included along with the email when it’s sent.

 ## Creating PDF Templates